Beyond Frosting » Recipes » Desserts » Cakes » Moist Vanilla Layer Cake

 • ¼ cup of the white, undyed frosting

-This recipe has been used for several other size pans without adapting the cake recipe- you just may need to scale the frosting recipe accordingly.
+This recipe has been used for several other size pans without adapting the cake batter or baking temperature.
+Just use a toothpick to test the cakes for doneness at the earliest suggested times.
+You may also need to scale the frosting recipe accordingly.

-• For 6-inch pans: a full recipe will make four 6-inch layers, filling each one with about 1 1/3 cup of batter and baking for approximately 24-30 minutes.
-You can halve the recipe for a mini 2 layer cake.
+• 6-inch cakes: A full recipe will make four 6-inch layers, filling each one with about 1 ⅓ cup of batter.
+Bake for approximately 24-30 minutes.
+You can halve the recipe for a mini two-layer cake.

-• For 10 inch pans: I’ve never tested this with 10 inch pans myself, but I would recommend making 2 layers so you still have nice, thick cake.
-Trying baking for 15-20 minutes and assessing if additional time needed.
+• Two 10-inch cakes: I’ve never tested this with 10-inch pans myself, but I would recommend making 2 layers so you still have nice, thick cake.
+Trying baking for 15-20 minutes and assessing if additional time is needed.

-A close up of a slice of a 3 layer vanilla cake on a white plate
+A close up of a slice of a three-layer vanilla cake on a white plate.

-The best option is to use a cake carrier which can allow it to be stored in an airtight container.
-This locks in the moisture.
-You can also slice it and store it in a Tupper ware container.
+• Store the cake covered.
+The best option is to use a cake carrier which allows the cake to be kept airtight, locking in the moisture.
+You can also slice the cake and store it in a Tupperware container.

 Print

-A close up of a slice of a 3 layer vanilla cake on a white plate
+A slice of vanilla layer cake with white and blue buttercream on a white plate.

 Moist Vanilla Layer Cake